Jonniebarnsley/esgf-download/README.md

         $ export ESGF_PASSWORD=some_password
         $ export DATA_HOME=/path/to/data

-Or add equivalent lines to your shell configuration file (such as `.bashrc` or `.zshrc`) followed by (for example):
+Or add equivalent lines to your shell configuration file (such as `.bashrc`).
+Then use:

         $ source ~/.bashrc

-or

-        $ source ~/.zshrc
+to source your environment variables.
 You are now ready to explore the `download_tutorial.ipynb` notebook.
 Alternatively, edit `download.py` in a text editor of your choice and run it from the command line using:

         $ python download.py